Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 - The security of your data relies on the secrecy of your key
 - The presumption is that if A wants to send a message to B, then A and B must keep secret whatever key they're using
 - This is also known as **Symmetric-Key Encryption**.
 This means that both A and B will use the same key to decrypt and encrypt
+- For B to read A's message, B must know the algorithm as well as the key A used

 #### References